UbiquityRobotics/learn/ix_programming.md

 ### Starter Code

-For those of you who want to dive straight in to code - we've provided a couple of example projects they are a little more complicated than "hello world" but only a little, they also provide a lot of the basic infrastructure you need to create a starting point.
+For those of you who want to dive straight in to code - we've provided a couple of example projects.
+They also provide a lot of the basic infrastructure you need and create a starting point.

 [Move demo](https://github.com/UbiquityRobotics/demos/tree/master/move_demo) This code simply moves the robot.
 It includes all the bindings to external services that both navigate and drive the robot.